- home »

 - Wellness Care

 Routine preventive treatments, like vaccinations, annual check-ups, and dental cleanings, are very important to keep your pet happy and healthy.
-We’re committed to helping pet parents provide these treatments for their pets, so we have two options for wellness care that you can add for a low cost.
+We’re committed to helping pet parents provide these treatments for their pets, so we have two options for wellness care that you can add to any plan for a low cost.
 Our least expensive option covers standard vaccines, spaying or neutering, and a yearly exam among other routine treatments.
 Our second option adds coverage for additional vaccines, an annual dental cleaning and more.
 Explore our coverage to view the wellness options.